dansarie/sboxgates/README.md

 This program uses MPI for parallelization and should generally be run with the mpirun utility.
 Graph generation without LUTs (i.e. without the `--lut` argument) is not parallelized and the program can safely be run without MPI in those cases.
+The number of processes to use for the parallelized operations can be selected using the `-n` flag to mpirun. `man mpirun` should provide documentation on the options available for controlling execution and parallelization

 The `--help` command line argument will display a brief list of command line options.
 The only required argument is the path of an S-box file.
 S-box files are text files that contain an S-box